ShawnLJW/image2coloringbook/README.md

 ## Usage

+The application is available as a [Hugging Face space](https://shawnljw-image2coloringbook.hf.space).

-To run the application locally, cloned this repo and open the directory in your terminal.
+To run the application locally, clone this repo and open the directory in your terminal.

 Install all requirements with pip: